adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 3/8/20

+* Read a paper called [Born Again Tree Ensembles](https://arxiv.org/pdf/2003.11132.pdf) from ICML'20.
+Super neat idea to represent ensembles like Random Forests with one interpretable tree!

 ## 2/8/20

 * Fixed a reproducibility issue in a framework by adding seeds for numpy and torch everywhere.
 There's got to be a better way to do this?!